is0sceles/Weather/README.md

 # Weather
-Weather app that provides local weather information with the ability to custom search weather around the world in 200+ cities/geographies
+A Weather app that provides local weather information with the ability to custom search weather around the world in 200+ cities/geographies

+# Features:
+Current weather
+Wind speed and wind direction for current location.